-CNI College will maintain student records for each student, whether or not the student completes the educational service, for a period ending five years from the last day of attendance.
+CNI College will maintain student records for each student, whether the student completes the educational service, for a period ending five years from the last day of attendance.
 After this period, all records are destroyed.

 The students are not entitled to inspect the financial records of their parents.
-Written consent from the student and/or parents is required before educational records may be disclosed to any party with the exception of accrediting commission or governmental agencies so authorized by law.
+Written consent from the student and/or parents is required before educational records may be disclosed to any party except for accrediting commission or governmental agencies so authorized by law.